smartlook/smartlook.github.io/_docs/sdk/ios.md

 ## WiFi / mobile connection / offline

 By default, we are uploading sessions **only of WiFi** connection.
-This settings can could be changed in your app dashboard.
+This setting can can be changed in your app dashboard.

 If the application is offline (or on mobile network with mobile upload not enabled) we store sessions locally and upload them as soon as application has WiFi conection.